tflander/rulesEngineLambda/README.md

 ### package aaaObjectWay -- initial development

 Rules are implemented through a polymorphic object model.
-The rules engine uses brute force logic to decide which rule to create and return for the data.
+The rules engine uses brute force logic to decide which rule to create and return to process the data and return a result.

 ### package bbbFirstRefactor